GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/pipelines/README.md

 The training step is defined as a [KFP container component](https://www.kubeflow.org/docs/components/pipelines/v2/components/container-components/) in the [pipeline.py](/pipelines/src/pipelines/training/pipeline.py) file.

-The container image used for this component is built using CI/CD (or the `make build-container target=training` command if you want to build it during development).
+The container image used for this component is built using CI/CD (or the `make build target=training` command if you want to build it during development).

 The source code for this container image (and the serving container image) can be found in the [model](/model/) directory.
 Dependencies are managed using Poetry.
 The model training script can be found at [model/training/train.py](/model/training/train.py) and can be modified to suit your use case.